MarioRuiz/slack-smart-bot/README.md

       end
   end
 end
 ```

+Also you can add general rules that will be available on all Smart Bot channels to `./rules/general_rules.rb`

 ### How to access the Smart Bot
 You can access the bot directly on the MASTER CHANNEL, on a secondary channel where the bot is running and directly by opening a private chat with the bot, in this case the conversation will be just between you and the bot.